Oct 01, 2022

-- Students must apply to graduate in the Integrated Program (BS / MS) by submitting a Graduation Application to the Registrar’s Office.
+- Students must apply to graduate in the Blended Program (BS / MS) by submitting a Graduation Application to the Registrar’s Office.
 This request should be submitted at least two semesters prior to graduation.

-- Students who fail to complete the requirements for the master’s degree, may petition to withdraw from the Integrated Program, if the petition is approved, the bachelor’s degree will be granted when all the requirements for that degree are met.
+- Students who fail to complete the requirements for the master’s degree, may petition to withdraw from the Blended Program, if the petition is approved, the bachelor’s degree will be granted when all the requirements for that degree are met.

 Visit Mechanical Engineering, B.S. page; Mechanical Engineering, M.S. page